 - Application is open to duos of which both pianist and singer study at a conservatory or music academy in the world, in either a Bachelor or Master programme or equivalent.
-Note that preliminary programmes and post-Master education do not qualify.
+Note that preliminary programmes do not qualify.

 - In addition, the competition is open to duos of which one person is registered as a student, while the other has been registered as such and has received his or her diploma on or after March 17th 2021.
 Please note that this an exception to our normal regulation.
 We decided to give more graduated students the possibility to enroll, because of the limited possibilities they had last years, due to COVID and the fact that we postponed this edition for the same reasons.

 - Application is not open to musicians who have previously won the First Prize of the competition, wether in the original duo or as part of a new duo.